 This collaborative effort will allow both colleges to grow their riding programs and continue providing athletic and educational equestrian experiences to students.

-Mimi Wroten, a graduate of SBC who has served her alma mater’s riding program for the past 20 years, will be executive director of the facility and serve as the director of riding for both Sweet Briar and Lynchburg College.
+Mimi Wroten, a graduate of SBC who has served her alma mater’s riding program for the past 20 years, will be executive director of the facility and serve as the director of riding for both Sweet Briar and University of Lynchburg.
 Additional staff members will work with students from both schools to provide one of the most comprehensive and well-rounded riding experiences offered to collegiate riders.
 Each school will field IHSA and ANRC teams, and students will have the opportunity to participate in local and in-house horse shows and clinics.

 “The collaboration between both groups will allow the tradition and history of the forward system of riding to continue in a positive and long-lasting way,” Wroten said.
-“I am very proud to be able to educate students from Sweet Briar College and Lynchburg College at the Harriet H. Rogers Riding Center and can’t wait to start the year.”
+“I am very proud to be able to educate students from Sweet Briar College and University of Lynchburg at the Harriet H. Rogers Riding Center and can’t wait to start the year.”

-Jon Waters, athletic director for Lynchburg College, and Wroten conceptualized the collaboration as a way to support SBC’s riding program while allowing LC’s program to grow.
+Jon Waters, athletic director for University of Lynchburg, and Wroten conceptualized the collaboration as a way to support SBC’s riding program while allowing LC’s program to grow.
 “This opportunity provides both colleges with a chance to serve students and the Central Virginia equine community in an incredible way moving forward,” he said.
 “The riding center and grounds at Sweet Briar have been such a sanctuary and proving ground for riding for decades.
 It is truly a special place that has played such a significant role in the development of collegiate riding in the United States.”

 “Mimi and I have spent a tremendous amount of time and energy working together over the past few months, and I have been inspired by her commitment to students and horses, as well as her overall determination.
 She is an incredible leader,“ Waters said.
 “Mimi and her staff have a proven track record of success in developing riders at all levels and challenging them to grow both in the classroom and in the barn.”